-VARIABLE UNITS MEASUREMENT FREQUENCY UNCERTAINTY LEVEL OF DATA GUIDANCE Flow rate of fluid stream Flow rate of L, m 3 , kg, Continuous Low measurement of the mass flow or volumetric flow of the fluid stream, where continuous measurement is defined as a minimum of one measurement ne Meter readings may need to be temperature and pressure compensated such that the meter output is set to the project developer's reference temperatures and pressures.
-Flow meters shall be placed based on manufacturer recommendations and with all the following guidance applied: Flow meters shall be located as close as possible to and measure the same fluid stream as the corresponding every 15 minutes. , Except both for the non-project streams comprising commingled emissions from the fermentation of renewable and non-renewable biomass, and for the non- project streams which have been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs, the fluid flow of non-project streams shall be metered upstream of the location where that non-project stream commingles with a project stream9 and downstream of the equipment used to capture that non-project stream.10

-- Where a capture stream commingles with a capture stream from one or more separate capture sites, the fluid flow of each capture stream shall be metered upstream of the location where the capture streams commingle. - Flow meters which measure fluids injected for storage shall be located downstream of all tie-ins supplying captured streams to the injection site and be placed as close as possible to the injection wellheads to ensure measurement accuracy. - Flow meters shall be calibrated according to manufacturer specifications.
+VARIABLE UNITS MEASUREMENT FREQUENCY UNCERTAINTY LEVEL OF DATA GUIDANCE Flow rate of fluid stream , , , , , , , , , , , , , , , , , , , , measurement of the mass flow or volumetric flow of the fluid stream, where continuous easurement of the ass flow or olumetric flow of the uid stream, where ontinuous easurement is efined as a minimum one measurement • Meter readings may need to be temperature and pressure compensated such that the meter output is set to the project developer's reference temperatures and pressures.
+Flow meters shall be placed based on manufacturer recommendations and with all the following guidance applied: of one measurement Flow meters shall be located as close as possible to and measure the same fluid stream as the corresponding density and/or composition meters.
+Each capture site shall meter the fluid flow of all capture streams supplied to the project, either exclusively as a project or non-project stream or as a commingled stream(s), using one or more meters located downstream of the site's capture and processing equipment.
+Except both for the non-project streams comprising commingled emissions from the fermentation of renewable and non-renewable biomass, and for the non- project streams which have been counted towards the host country's domestic climate mitigation policy and/or participated in other voluntary or compliance standards programs, the fluid flow of non-project streams shall be metered upstream of the location where that non- project stream commingles with a project stream 10 and downstream of the equipment used to capture that non- project stream.
+11 Where a capture stream commingles with a capture stream from one or more separate capture sites, the fluid flow of each capture stream shall be metered upstream of the location where the capture streams commingle.
+Flow meters which measure fluids injected for storage shall be located downstream of all tie-ins supplying captured streams to the injection site and be placed as close as possible to the injection wellheads to ensure measurement accuracy.
+Flow meters shall be calibrated according to manufacturer specifications.
 Meters shall be checked/calibrated at regular intervals according to these specifications and industry standards.

-Density of fluid $\,$ kg/m 3 or other stream

-Continuous measurement of the density where
+Density of fluid kg/m 3 or other stream Continuous measurement of the density where Low Meter readings may need to be temperature and pressure compensated such that the meter output is set to the project developer's reference temperatures and pressures.